lucasfit01/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

 #### Test your SSH connection to Github

 Run the command `ssh -T git@github.com` to test your connection to GitHub.
-Wait wor the message "Hi user.name!
+Wait for the message "Hi user.name!
 You've successfully authenticated, but GitHub does not provide shell access."

 [Back to TOP](#table-of-contents)